The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: Conclusions

-A convergent body of work across computational social choice, voting theory, and decision-making has established that temporal structure must be explicitly incorporated into fairness evaluation: temporal fair division \citep{cookson2025,elkind2025,choi2026}, picking sequence analysis \citep{bouveret2014,kalinowski2013}, perpetual voting \citep{lackner2020}, and temporally aware optimization \citep{torres2024} all demonstrate that cumulative criteria alone are insufficient.
-Our results complement this line of work from a diagnostic perspective: rather than designing mechanisms to enforce temporal fairness, we ask whether self-interested agents can achieve it spontaneously through reinforcement learning, and provide metrics to quantify the gap when they do not.
-The difficulty of the mechanism design problem itself motivates this diagnostic approach: \citet{elkind2025} prove that determining whether a TEF1 allocation exists is NP-hard in general, and \citet{choi2026} show that strict temporal fairness remains impossible in most settings even when a scheduling buffer is available, results that underscore why empirical emergence cannot be assumed and must instead be measured. \citet{choi2026} further identify strategy-proofness under competitive settings as an open question; our results provide an empirical answer for the reinforcement learning analogue: independent Q-learning agents systematically fail to achieve temporal fairness, with CALT and AALT declining 57--80\% relative to random baselines across agent counts in our experimental setting.
-For comparison, \citet{bouveret2014} establish that even deliberate worst-case strategic manipulation of an alternating picking sequence degrades social welfare by at most $\sim$33\%; that spontaneous coordination failure in our setting exceeds this bound illustrates a broader point: without temporally sensitive metrics, failures of this magnitude would remain entirely invisible, misclassified as successful coordination by traditional measures.
+More broadly, our findings show that distributional fairness criteria, widely used in fair division and cooperative game theory, can be misleading in repeated interaction settings where the \emph{temporal sequence} of allocations matters as much as their aggregate distribution.
+Temporal fair division \citep{cookson2025,elkind2025,choi2026}, picking sequence analysis \citep{bouveret2014,kalinowski2013}, perpetual voting \citep{lackner2020}, and temporally aware optimization \citep{torres2024} all show that cumulative criteria alone are insufficient; our results complement this line of work from a diagnostic perspective, asking whether self-interested agents can achieve temporal fairness spontaneously through reinforcement learning and quantifying the gap when they do not.
+The difficulty of the mechanism design problem itself motivates the diagnostic approach: \citet{elkind2025} prove that determining whether a TEF1 allocation exists is NP-hard in general, and \citet{choi2026} show that strict temporal fairness remains impossible in most settings even with a scheduling buffer, so empirical emergence cannot be assumed and must instead be measured. \citet{choi2026} further identify strategy-proofness under competitive settings as an open question; our results provide an empirical answer for the reinforcement learning analogue, with Relative Change spanning roughly $-34\%$ to $-79\%$ (CALT and AALT, Type-B) and reaching $-92\%$ for EALT in position-only states.
+For comparison, \citet{bouveret2014} establish that even deliberate worst-case strategic manipulation of an alternating picking sequence degrades social welfare by at most $\sim$33\%; that spontaneous coordination failure here exceeds this bound illustrates the broader point: without temporally sensitive metrics, failures of this magnitude would remain invisible, misclassified as successful coordination.